 Louis J. Capano III of Capano Residential and Wilmington Mayor Mike Purzycki participated in a groundbreaking ceremony for a new 346-unit apartment development complex in Wilmington’s newest community of Rockford Falls.

 The new apartments will be situated on the site of the former Bancroft Mills, which was shuttered in 2003.
 Previously, the historic facility was a paper mill, a textile millanda dye company.
-The mill site had seen fires.
+The mill site had seen fires over the.

 Capano is one of the large residential landlords in Delaware.